advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 ### The Notion of Truth

 Different mathematical languages have different notions of truth.
-This means that we have to be careful by what we means about "true" in this context.
+This means that we have to be careful by what we mean about "true" in this context.

 For example, languages that can be modelled using a [monotonic solver](https://github.com/advancedresearch/monotonic_solver), have a different notion of truth from languages that can be modelled using a [linear solver](https://github.com/advancedresearch/linear_solver).